Tomasz Vetulani: Life and work

 The critics of Tomasz Vetulani's work noticed that “the artist juggles with ease and defiance with various means of expression and media” creating critical works with "strong social and political connotations”, “mocking and ironic character”, in which he looks at Poland “with great concern (...) from the perspective of an emigrant, from the differently shaped, both culturally and socially, Netherlands, which has become his new homeland”, yet on the other hand he creates “subtle images-objects”, showing mostly a female figure, in which he “deliberately rejects the classic beauty of a figure in favor of fragility, transience or simply greater sensitivity to what is present”.

 In his painting, among other techniques, Vetulani often uses sketch and watercolour, he works with oil paint and silicone, sometimes adding old photographs to paintings and collages.
 Interviewed in 1998, he said that he likes working on sponge “because it's a simple, light material and always ready to use.
 The colour and texture meet my aesthetic requirements and it has a lot of volume and physically, is very present in the space.
 The ink or paint is immediately absorbed into the foam surface, making any corrections almost impossible.
 It is a material which lends itself to quick, fast application and is particularly good for spontaneous sketching with paint squeezed directly from the tube.
 The fact that these works will not last (sponge is not a very durable material) does not deter me; it suits the character of the work very well and to an extent reflects my ideas about art”.
 He is inspired, among others, by religious architecture and the surrounding Dutch nature and landscape.

-He has three children and declares as an atheist.
+He has three children and declares as atheist.